 If you have more equity in your real estate than permitted by the bankruptcy laws, it may not be helpful for you to file chapter 7, and you might be better off filing a chapter 13 plan to repay some of your unsecured creditors.
 If this situation applies to you, we will discuss with you in detail the various legal options you have.

 Credit Counseling and Debtor Education Program

 Credit counseling must be completed before your bankruptcy is filed.
-The charge for credit counseling before bankruptcy is usually $50.00.
-It is usually very simple and straightforward, and it normally can be done by a phone conference that takes about 45 minutes or less.
+The charge for credit counseling before bankruptcy is usually about $10.00.
+It is usually very simple and straightforward, and it normally can be done on the internet or by a phone conference that takes about 45 minutes.
 Credit counseling can also be done online.
 This session must be done anytime within 180 days before your bankruptcy has been filed.
 You can even do the counseling session on the same day that your bankruptcy is filed, as long as the counseling session is completed and you get a certificate of completion.
 After that, we can file the bankruptcy for you.

-You also have to complete a debtor education program which also costs $50.00 and which is also very straightforward and simple.
-If you don't do this before your bankruptcy is listed for discharge (usually within 90 days after your bankruptcy petition has been filed), your bankruptcy case can be dismissed without a discharge, and it would be quite costly to reopen your case, so you must make sure to complete the debtor education program.
-You can call the Money Management International Counselors at 877-895-2227 to set up this session.
-If you have any trouble setting up this session, please let us know immediately.
+You also have to complete a debtor education program which costs about $20.00 and which is also very straightforward.
+If you don't do this before your bankruptcy is listed for discharge (usually within 90 days after your chapter 7 bankruptcy petition has been filed), your bankruptcy case can be dismissed without a discharge, and it would be quite costly to reopen your case, so you must make sure to complete the debtor education program.
 This is very important.
 If you don't get a discharge, your creditors can come after you and you have wasted time and money by being in bankruptcy.